WHAT IS THAT IN YOUR HAND?

 Like Moses, God has already placed “the rod” you need for your divine mission in your hand.
 God has anointed you to fulfil your divine purpose or mission in life.

-The Scripture affirms: “Now He who establishes us with you in Christ and has anointed us is God.”
-(2 Cor.
+Paul clearly states this truth, “Now He who establishes us with you in Christ and has anointed us is God.”
+(1 Cor.
 1:21 NKJV).

 Therefore, like Moses, quit arguing with God or giving God excuses.
 Rise up today with “your rod” in your hand unreservedly yielded to God to bring deliverance and blessing to the people and nations God has sent you.
 They are certainly waiting for your arrival and ministry.